al-belotti/Multimodal-RAG/README.md

 # Multimodal-RAG
 Multimodal RAG with Docling that lets you query PDFs containing text, tables, images, and formulas using a Retrieval-Augmented Generation pipeline.
 It leverages Docling for structured PDF parsing and Qdrant for fast vector search over embedded document chunks.
+Here's the demo:

 ![Demo](images/MM-RAG.gif)
-See how you can query your PDFs using a **multimodal Retrieval-Augmented Generation** system that captures **text, tabular data, equations and image summaries**!